 When you think of Cape May, New Jersey, colorful Victorian homes and B&Bs spring to mind, but what you might not know is Cape May is considered a top spot for birding in North America, especially for raptors.
 Check in at New Jersey Audubon's Cape May Bird Observatory where they can tell you about their migration monitoring projects or plan a trip to their spring and fall festivals.
 Download a map or checklist before you get there or hire a guide to help in the hunt.

 California is a place of natural beauty where “in a single day you can witness the high peaks of the Santa Lucia Mountains, luminous at dawn, under the wings of a California Condor and by afternoon enjoy the spectacle of Blue Whales lunge-feeding on krill beneath teeming flocks of Black-footed Albatross and Ashy Storm-Petrels.”
 One of the best places to see a variety of species of birds is The Monterey Bay Audubon.
 Their field trips are led by volunteers and open to all, mostly during the spring and fall migration.
-If you visit in the fall, the Monterey Birding Festival in nearby Watsonville, California is scheduled for September 23-25, 2016.
+If you visit in the fall, the Monterey Birding Festival in nearby Watsonville, California takes place in September.

 The warm, dry climate of Arizona attracts vacationers, pensioners, ballplayers and birders.
 One of the best spots for birders is Cave Creek Canyon in the Chiricahua Mountains.
 Listen for the call of the Whippoorwill nestled in the desert scrub and be on the lookout for Owls, Tanagers and rare Hummingbirds.
 The Friends of Cave Creek Canyon recognize the “rich diversity of wildlife,” including excellent year-round birding with “many interesting birds from south of the border” and invite you to join them in celebrating the estimated “370 species, including summertime visits from 12 species of hummingbirds” that can be found exploring the Chiricahua Mountains.